 To a none-public readable document, if we click the set access button with the unchecked public read check box (this means revoking a public access from a document without public access), a user will get "User public does not have permission to read the document" error.

-#3 Updated by Jing Tao over 7 years ago
+#3 Updated by Jing Tao almost 8 years ago

 Since "setaccess" action can add access rules, this will cause problem.

 Since the documents' allow rules for public reading always has denyFirst order type, there is no way to deny the read allow rule since deny rule will be applied first.
 We can't change the order type, we have to choose "denyFirst" or "allowFirst" at begin.